intuition-dev/INTUITION/README.md

 ### MetaBake is the extensible open source low-code productivity tool for programmers; including dynamic apps and data binding.

 #### MetaBake works via static generation; with Pug, Markdown and more; including dynamic apps and data binding.
-We aim to grow the popularity of low-code. *'All.
-My.
-Friends.
-Know a low-coder.'*
+We aim to grow the popularity of low-code. *'All My Friends Know a low-coder.'*

 MetaBake mbake CLI lets you generate websites and dynamic webapps in Pug by leveraging low-code pillars for high development productivity.